mhvuze/ArisenTools/README.md

 ```

 ##DDDApck
-Unpacks .pck package files.
-Repacking is not planned.
-Only tested on message.pck.
+Unpacks and repacks .pck package files.
+Repacked files not tested in-game but should be functional.

 It is currently unknown how to pull the right file names and extensions, hence the hex name and generic extension.

-Unpacking syntax:
+Syntax:
 ```
-DDDApck input.pck
+DDDApck input.pck|input_folder
 ```

 ##DDDAtexlist
-Processes all .tex archive files from a given folder recursively.
+Processes all .tex texture files from a given folder recursively.
 Gathered info is printed in comma-seperated format, no files are converted.

 Useful for finding duplicates or files of interest.
 You can force full path printing for archive names by using the flag `-full`.